shpashka/LABORATORY_WORKS/README.md

 # LABORATORY_WORKS
-My educational programs for the university
+Educational programs for the university